skip to content

 Sitemap Diagram:

-• Several tools can be used to create visual sitemaps including MS Visio and professional design programs like illustrator or Photoshop.
+Several tools can be used to create visual sitemaps, including:

 What You Need to Create Your Sitemap:

-• Does the navigation assist the business to achieve its goals?
+3. Business Goals Alignment: Does the navigation structure help the business achieve its goals?

-• How do the pages relate/link to each other?
-Is there a logical relationship/flow?
+4. Page and Content Relationship: How do the pages link and relate to each other?
+Is there a logical flow?

 • Microsoft Visio

-• The sitemap should communicate the ‘big picture’ of the website to the decision makers, while providing enough detail to be useful for the development team.
+The sitemap should communicate the overall structure of the website to stakeholders, providing enough detail for the development team.
+It serves as a collaborative tool, helping to clarify and eliminate uncertainties in the project's scope and structure.

 1. Who is the primary user of the site?